hamzamogni/personal-portfolio/content/articles/acid-transactions.md

 ## Conclusion

-In this article we have summarized the 4 properties of database transaction, namely Atomicity, Consistency, Isolation, and Durability.
+In this article, we have summarized the 4 properties of a database transaction, namely Atomicity, Consistency, Isolation, and Durability.
 We have seen how databases implement these properties to ensure a consistent and safe state of data.
 Understanding these properties is very important when dealing with complex database engineering challenges.

 <br><br>
 -----